 Which of These Cold Cases Would You Solve?

-The recent 50th anniversary of the assassination of John F Kennedy brought a glut of TV documentaries and films that tried to give a definitive account of what really happened on that fateful day in Dallas.
-In preparation of this media event, I watched a DVD of Oliver Stone’s 1991 movie, JFK, which explores one of the many conspiracy theories that are attached to the assassination.
-I also watched the 2013 TV movie Killing Kennedy, which adhered to the official Warren Commission version, in which Lee Harvey Oswald fired all the shots.
+The assassination of John F Kennedy has, over the decades, spawned myriad TV documentaries and films, each of which tried to give a definitive account of what really happened on that fateful day in Dallas.
+Oliver Stone’s 1991 movie, JFK, from which the image above is taken, fully explores one of the many conspiracy theories that are attached to the assassination.
+Then we have the 2013 TV movie Killing Kennedy, which adhered to the official Warren Commission version, in which Lee Harvey Oswald fired all the shots.

-Then there were documentaries that offered different versions of the killing.
+Alongside these, there have been documentaries that offered different versions of the killing.
 We had reconstructions, computer animations, bullet trajectories, the works.
 One of these documentaries went so far as to claim the fatal shot was fired accidentally by a secret service agent in the car following the president’s limousine.
 Who knows?

-One of the problems with unsolved crimes, or those where the official version is viewed with some skepticism, is that every time a new theory comes along, it further muddies the waters in which the truth lurks.
+One of the problems with cold cases is that every time a new theory comes along, it further muddies the waters in which the truth lurks.

 Tied to the Kennedy assassination, we have the shots from the grassy knoll, the magic bullet, the man with the umbrella, ignored testimony, the seizure decoy, the Altgens photo, the cleaning of the president’s limousine (a crime scene), the Zapruder film, the transients, the refused autopsy and, to use an Americanism, a whole bunch of other stuff.
 Picking out facts from this mass of conflicting information is a challenging enough task as it is, but it becomes even more difficult every time a new theory is put forward.